Page started: June 18, 2025. Page edited: Augustus 27, 2025.

 After all these years (decades even) and information on the crash and its causes I never expected this page to be necessary.

-After consulting several pages on the crash in June 2025 (also Wikipedia), I noticed that the untruth of (unexpected) windshear as cause of the crash still leads a tenacious life.
+After consulting several pages on the crash in June 2025 (also Wikipedia), I noticed that the fact-bending untruth of (unexpected) windshear as cause of the crash still leads a tenacious life.

 With this page I hope to inform readers better and encourage web-administrators to amend their text.